“Reb” Jason van Leeuwen

 He is an avid listener of blues, jazz, and classical music.
 Rabbi Flom has taken up photography in the past couple years, specializing in wild and garden flowers.
 They don’t complain if they don’t like the picture.

-Rabbi Flom also holds a MA in Religious Studies and Rabbinic Ordination (Ziegler School of Rabbinic Studies, University of Judaism), J.D.
-(University of Pittsburgh School of Law) and A.B.
-(University of Chicago).
+Rabbi Flom holds a MA in Religious Studies and Rabbinic Ordination (Ziegler School of Rabbinic Studies, University of Judaism – now American Jewish university), JD (University of Pittsburgh School of Law) and AB (University of Chicago).
 He was recently awarded a DD (HC) by the Ziegler School of Rabbinic Studies at American Jewish University.